Hansie020/copernicusdisplay/README.md

 1. Attach the [2.7inch e-Paper HAT from waveshare](https://www.waveshare.com/product/displays/e-paper/epaper-2/2.7inch-e-paper-hat.htm) to a raspberry pi
 2. Create a fresh Pi OS sd-card (with desktop for novice users), boot the Pi with it whilst connected to a display, keyboard and mouse and setup the raspberry pi to your needs.
 Make sure it is connected to the internet.
 1. Open the raspberry pi configuration tool and enable the SPI interface and optional the SSH and or VNC interface
-1. Open a terminal on your raspberry pi (using ssh or a desktop interface) and run the commands below
+1. When using ssh or vnc, open a terminal on your raspberry pi
+1. Run the commands below
 ```
     git clone https://github.com/Hansie020/copernicusdisplay.git
     cd copernicusdisplay
     chmod u+x install.sh
     sudo ./install.sh
 ```
+Wait until the intall script finishes.
 Check if the display is working:
 ```
     sudo python3 copernicusdisplay.py